How to make a scented soy candle in a jar

-(will start melting at approx. 40°C)
+Container Soy Wax 464 (will start melting at approx. 40°C)

 Pyrex jug / aluminium pouring jug or double boiler saucepan

-Glass candle thermometer
+Glass candle thermometer (Candy thermometer)

-/ Tea Light containers
+Candle glassware / Tea Light containers / Tins

-(If you want to colour your candle)
+Dye block (If you want to colour your candle)

-- Once the wick has adhered to the bottom of the container, thread the wick through the hole in the middle of the wick holder & place the wick holder so that it spans the diameter of the glass, making sure the wick is centred.
+Once the wick has adhered to the bottom of the container, thread the wick through the hole in the middle of the wick holder & place the wick holder so that it spans the diameter of the glass, making sure the wick is centered.
 Bend the wick over the wick holder.
 This will hold it straight as you pour in the hot wax.

-- Sometimes the top of your candle does not set smoothly because of various factors.
+Sometimes the top of your candle does not set smoothly because of various factors.
 This is easily remedied by carefully re-melting the top 2-3mm of wax with a blow dryer.
 Use a diffuser on your dryer if you have one, otherwise be very careful.